A generalized conditional gradient method for dynamic inverse problems with optimal transport regularization: Numerical implementation and experiments

 \section{Numerical implementation and experiments}

 In this section we present the produced numerical experiments.
 In order to lower the computational cost, we chose to implement Algorithm \ref{alg:full} for the minimization of the time-discrete functional \eqref{eq:discrete_minimization} discussed in Section~\ref{sec:time-discrete}.
 The adaptation of Algorithm \ref{alg:full} to such setting is easily obtainable as a corollary of the discussion in Section \ref{subsub:discr_alg}.
 The simulations were produced by a Python code that is openly available at \url{https://github.com/panchoop/DGCG_algorithm/}.
 For all the simulations we employ the following: \begin{itemize} \item the considered domain is $\Omega := (0,1)\times (0,1) \subset \R^2$, \item the number of time samples is fixed to $T = 50$, with $t_i := i/T$ for $i =0,\ldots,T$, \item the data spaces $H_{t_i}$ and forward operators $K_{t_i}^* \colon \M(\olom) \to H_{t_i}$ are as in Section \ref{subsec:Fourier} below, and model a Fourier transform with time-dependent spatial undersampling.
 A specific choice of sampling pattern will be made in each experiment, \item in each experiment problem \eqref{eq:discrete_minimization} is considered for specific choices of regularization parameters $\alpha,\beta>0$ and data $f=(f_{t_0},\ldots , f_{t_T})$ with $f_{t_i} \in H_{t_i}$, \item convergence for Algorithm \ref{alg:full} is intended as in Section \ref{subsec:conv_alg2}.
 The number of restarts $N_{\rm max}$ for Subroutine \ref{alg:multistart} is stated in each experiment.
-Also, we employ the quantitative stopping condition for Algorithm \ref{alg:full} described in Remark \ref{rem:relax_stop}, with tolerance ${\rm TOL}:=10^{-10}$. \end{itemize} The remainder of the section is organized as follows.
+Also, we employ the quantitative stopping condition for Algorithm \ref{alg:full} described in Remark \ref{rem:relax_stop}, with tolerance ${\rm TOL}:=10^{-10}$. \item the crossover parameters described in Section \ref{subsec:crossover} are chosen as \(\varepsilon=0.05\) and \(\delta = 1/T\).
+The random starts presented in Section \ref{subsec:random} are implemented using the function \(Q(x) = \exp(\max(x + 0.05,0)) - 1\).
+These parameter choices are purely heuristical and there is no reason to believe that they are optimal. \end{itemize} The remainder of the section is organized as follows.
 In Section \ref{subsec:data_noise_visual} we first introduce the measurement spaces and Fourier-type forward operators employed in the experiments.
 After, we explain how the synthetic data is generated in the noiseless case, and then detail on the noise model we consider.
 Subsequently, we show how the data and the obtained reconstructions can be visualized, by means of the so-called backprojections and intensities.
 We then pass to the actual experiments in Section \ref{subsec:experiments}, detailing three of them.
 The first experiment (Section \ref{subsec:Ex1}), which is basic in nature, serves the purpose of illustrating how the measurements are constructed and how the data can be visualized.
 We then showcase the reach of the proposed regularization and algorithm in the second example (Section \ref{example:complex}).
 There, we consider more complex data with various levels of added noise.
 In particular, we show that the proposed dynamic setting is capable of reconstructing severely spatially undersampled data.
 The final experiment (Section \ref{subsec:Ex3}) illustrates a particular behaviour of our model when reconstructing sparse measures whose underling curves cross, as discussed in Remark \ref{rem:crossing}.
 We point out that in all the experiments presented, the algorithm converged faster, indeed linearly, than the sublinear rate predicted by Theorem \ref{thm:convergence}.
 We conclude the section with a few general observations on the model and algorithm proposed.